 The X-Pro2 isn’t for everybody, and there are photographers who will need or want features that the X-Pro2 lacks, but for those looking for a camera like this, it stands out.
 It’s refined in build quality and gives you a lot of control over the shooting options without the clutter of bells and whistles, which is something that many serious shooters are likely to appreciate.
 It’s not at all flashy, which will be something else that appeals particularly to street photographers—there’s not even a brand name or model number etched on the front.

 And, in my opinion, it excels at the things that I’m most interested in.
-The image quality you can get out of its great.
+The image quality you can get out of it is great.
 And in what might be my highest compliment of a camera, it’s just plain fun to shoot with.
 It’s one of those rare cameras that you just want to pick up and go out shooting wherever you are.

 You can find the X-Pro2 at B&H Photo in black, silver, and graphite models as well as a range of kit options.